AlignmentResearch/go_attack/sabaki/README.md

 4. After adding a config, you can follow the instructions at https://youtu.be/6ZA_saVHyTA to play against newly configured engine.

 ## More sample bot configs
+Some of the following are for internal use.
 ```
 # Strongest cyclic-adversary
 cyclic-adv-s545m-v600-vm-cp505-v1-s